MiSArch/docs/docs/dev-manuals/adr/0007-graphql-connections.md

 - Good, because allows to start at arbitrary offset
 - Good, because easiest to implement (in particular with SQL databases), due to missing totalCount support
-- Bad, because clients cannot fetch the total amount of pages, which is necessary for some frontend designs
+- Bad, because clients cannot fetch the total amount of elements, which is necessary for some frontend designs
 - Bad, because less flexible than cursor-based pagination
 - Bad, because non-standard